Homeless numbers fell last month but are still up on 2018

 “These numbers do not include rough sleepers and those in squats, people in direct provision and women’s shelters, and the ‘hidden homeless’ who have no home of their own,” he said.

-The lack of one- and two-bedroom housing was driving a significant increase in the number of single homeless adults, Mr Stanley added.
+He said a shortage of one- and two-bedroom houses was driving a significant increase in the number of single homeless adults.

-The homelessness and wider housing crisis “should not be seen as a normal or acceptable situation”, he said.

-Anthony Flynn, chief executive of charity Inner City Helping Homeless, said the small drop in the number of homeless people “just does not go far enough to tackle the ever growing crisis”.
+Anthony Flynn, chief executive of charity Inner City Helping Homeless and a Dublin City Council member, said the small drop in the number of homeless people “just does not go far enough”.

-Mr Flynn, an Independent councillor on Dublin City Council, said Minister for Housing Eoghan Murphy’s “over reliance on the private sector” to solve the housing crisis was not working.
+Mr Flynn said Minister for Housing Eoghan Murphy’s “over reliance on the private sector” to solve the housing crisis was not working.